wesleyd/charade/README.md

 *    keychain
 *    openssh

-I have these two lines in my .bash_profile file:
+I have these two lines in my ~/.bash_profile file:
     keychain -q -Q
     . .keychain/`hostname`-sh

 How do you run it?
 Just like ssh-agent.
 Specifically, to try it out:

-1.     git clone git://github.com/wesleyd/charade.git #Clone the repository
+     git clone git://github.com/wesleyd/charade.git #Clone the repository

-2.     make && make install
+     make && make install

-3.     killall charade   # Only if upgrading
+     killall charade   # Only if upgrading

-4.     killall ssh-agent   # Only if not upgrading
+     killall ssh-agent   # Only if not upgrading

-5.     rm -rf ~/.keychain
+     rm -rf ~/.keychain

-6. Launch a new shell or putty and try it out
+Launch a new shell or putty and try it out

 If you have a key in pageant, you should be able to go where it points.